Table of Contents:

 Occasionally, inspection reports are positive, with no real issues or concerns.
 Houses that have been well-maintained may fall into this category.
 In this instance, buyers may be very pleased with the inspections reports and be ready to move forward with the purchase of their new home in Maryland.

 When faced with major repair or replacement costs, many homebuyers ask the seller to make the repairs before settlement.
-Sellers may balk at the request, but when they’re reminded the next potential buyer may make the same request, they frequently agree to make the repairs.
+Who pays for the repairs after a home inspection?
+Sellers arrange to have the repair work completed, and sellers pay for the repairs.
+Some sellers may balk at the repair requests, because they will cost money, and they often need to stay within a certain budget.
+However, when they’re reminded the next potential buyer may make the same reasonable request, they frequently agree to make the repairs.